-- an Enhanced DBS check is obtained for all new paid appointments to the school's workforce - an Enhanced DBS check is obtained for volunteers further to a risk assessment considering the regularity, frequency, duration and nature of contact with children and the level of supervision of the volunteer by another person engaging in regulated activity (see paragraphs 122-128 and Annex F KCSiE 2016) - schools will satisfy themselves that any contracted staff are DBS checked where appropriate (see paragraphs 135-158 KCSiE 2016) - schools will ensure that a check of any teacher prohibitions, including interim orders, is made on all teachers (see paragraphs 97-98 KCSiE 2016) - Academies and Independent Schools will ensure a check of any Section 128 direction - all new appointments to the school workforce who have lived outside the UK are subject to additional checks as appropriate - schools must satisfy themselves that agency and third-party staff have undergone the necessary checks by seeking confirmation from the relevant employer - identity checks must be carried out on all appointments to the school workforce before the appointment is made. - School requests and obtains 'Good Conduct' certificates from staff who have worked abroad
+- an Enhanced DBS check is obtained for all new paid appointments to the school's workforce - an Enhanced DBS check is obtained for volunteers further to a risk assessment considering the regularity, frequency, duration and nature of contact with children and the level of supervision of the volunteer by another person engaging in regulated activity (see paragraphs 161-166 and Annex F KCSIE 2018) - schools will satisfy themselves that any contracted staff are DBS checked where appropriate (see paragraphs 173-176 KCSIE 2018) - schools will ensure that a check of any teacher prohibitions, including interim orders, is made on all teachers (see paragraphs 122 123 KCSIE 2018) - Academies, Independent and Free Schools will ensure a check of any Section 128 direction - all new appointments to the school workforce who have lived outside the UK are subject to additional checks as appropriate - schools must satisfy themselves that agency and third-party staff have undergone the necessary checks by seeking confirmation from the relevant employer - identity checks must be carried out on all appointments to the school workforce before the appointment is made - for volunteers, the Headteacher has undertaken a risk assessment to decide whether to obtain an enhanced DBS certificate for any volunteer not engaging in regulated activity.
+The Headteacher has considered the nature of the work with children; what is known about the volunteer, including formal or informal information offered by staff, parents and other volunteers; whether the volunteer has other employment or undertakes activities where referees can advise on suitability; and whether the role is eligible for an enhanced DBS check.
+Details of the risk assessment will be recorded.